datagrains/csv_etl_pipeline/README.md

 ### Cloud deployment
 For deploying the pipeline to Cloud environments like AWS, Azure, Google Cloud, a Github Action workflow file (.yaml) can be created in `csv_etl_pipeline/.github/workflows` which will depend on the  environment you are working in.

-This workflow will build a docker image and pushes it to the Cloud environment any time code updated in the repo.
-Workflow file templates for Cloud deployment are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).
+This workflow will build a docker image and pushes it to the Cloud environment whenever the repo is updated.
+Workflow file templates for different Cloud deployments are available [here](https://github.com/datagrains/csv_etl_pipeline/actions/new?category=deployment).

 As an example, a folder called `aws` has been provided which is required for deployment to AWS.